Out on the Mountain: History

 On its tenth anniversary, Out on the Mountain had Derrick Barry from RuPaul's Drag Race perform.

 On its fifteenth anniversary, Out on the Mountain had Salina EsTitties perform and Delta Work host from RuPaul's Drag Race.

+The 2024 event was held on August 16, 2024 with performers Kylie Sonique Love and Luxx Noir London from RuPaul's Drag Race and Alice Chater..